pilipili520/SPA-GPT/README.md

 **③readH5.m**📃 is a MATLAB example program for reading .h5 files.
 Similar to how Python scripts are used ;).

-**④HDFView.7z** 📃 is a desktop application for visualizing .h5 file.
-The version provided here is for Windows; simply double-click the .bat script file to open it.
-For Linux and other versions, as well as additional usage instructions, please visit [https://www.hdfgroup.org](https://www.hdfgroup.org/).

 ## For paper